mapproxy/mapproxy/doc/install.rst

 libproj
 ~~~~~~~
 MapProxy uses the Proj4 C Library for all coordinate transformation tasks.
-It is included in most distributions as ``libproj0``.
+It is included in most distributions as ``libproj`` or ``libprojXX`` where ``XX`` is a number.

 .. _dependencies_pil:

 Pillow
 ~~~~~~
-Pillow, the successor of the Python Image Library (PIL), is used for the image processing and it is included in most distributions as ``python-imaging``.
+Pillow, the successor of the Python Image Library (PIL), is used for the image processing and it is included in most distributions as ``python-pil`` or ``python-imaging``.
 Please make sure that you have Pillow installed as MapProxy is no longer compatible with the original PIL.
 The version of ``python-imaging`` should be >=2.

 You can install a new version of Pillow from source with::

-  sudo aptitude install build-essential python-dev libjpeg-dev \
+  sudo apt-get install build-essential python-dev libjpeg-dev \
     zlib1g-dev libfreetype6-dev
   pip install Pillow